tech-zack/furima-34547/README.md

 ### Association

-- belongs_to : users
+- belongs_to : user
-- has_one  : areas
+- has_one  : area
-- has_one  : items
+- has_one  : item